Ready to Go Gray? 13 Things that Happen When You Stop Coloring Your Hair

 Whether you book an appointment with your colorist for highlights, all-over color correction, or root touch ups—or opt for a more budget-friendly at-home alternative—maintaining colored locks costs money.
 When you stop dyeing hair you can save hundreds, even thousands, of dollars each year.
 Check out these ways to get gorgeous hair without expensive products.

 Your hair might go through an awkward stage

 Growing out your color is a process and it requires some patience, especially during that awkward, in-between stage (the first two to three weeks).
 Luckily, there are a few techniques to ease the transition without committing to permanent color.
 James Corbett, color director of Clairol, recommends using a semi-permanent gloss, like Clairol Natural Instincts, to help ease into the growing out stage or opting for subtle highlights to make the line of demarcation less noticeable.
 Alternately, you can try a few highlights around your face to brighten up your overall look or a root touch-up spray for a quick fix (it washes out).
 If you have red hair you’ll never go gray.
-These are other facts about redheads we bet you never knew.

 Your hair may look thinner